vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 Metronome’s [current liquidation and collateral factors](https://docs.metronome.io/metronome-synth/metronome-synth-protocol/liquidations-and-collateral-factors) seem reasonable: 75% for stablecoins, 70% for blue chips and 60% for Vesper Synthetics.
 However, it appears that Metronome has chosen the collateral factors without testing whether they are optimal.
 We would like to see the protocol run some simulations on parameter settings, to minimise the risk of bad debt.
 We also recommend the creation of an insurance fund to make users whole if the worst occurs.

-# Discussion
+# LlamaRisk Gauge Criteria

 1. **Is it possible for a single entity to rug its users?**

 Yes.
-Due to the powers of the [2-out-of-4 treasury multisig wallet](https://etherscan.io/address/0xd1DE3F9CD4AE2F23DA941a67cA4C739f8dD9Af33), the entire protocol can essentially be shut down at any moment by two people who work for the same private U.S. company (Bloq).
+Due to the powers of the [2-of-4 treasury multisig wallet](https://etherscan.io/address/0xd1DE3F9CD4AE2F23DA941a67cA4C739f8dD9Af33), the entire protocol can essentially be shut down at any moment by two people who work for the same private U.S. company (Bloq).
 This degree of centralisation may be justifiable at this relatively early stage of Metronome 2.0.
 Still, it poses a clear risk for users.
-While the team has outlined plans to decentralise by degrees, this remains mostly just a promise.
+While the team has outlined plans to gradually decentralize, this remains mostly just a promise.

 2. **If the team vanishes, can the project continue?**

-In theory, the project could continue.
-Smart contracts can be forked and maintained by the community.
-In practice, though, this is unlikely, because if the team vanished, the community would no longer have access to the treasury, the remainder of the MET token supply or the Metronome Synth contracts.
-It’s worth noting that most of the MET earmarked for longtime community members remains unclaimed in the [migration contract](https://etherscan.io/address/0xe67516417a934b27cf0c14868f8165b1bc94bf73#code), which suggests a lack of engagement by the Metronome community in the first place.
+The project could theoretically continue, but not develop.
+Users could continue interacting with the existing contracts to mint, burn and swap msTokens.
+In order to further develop the platform, smart contracts would need to be forked and maintained by the community, as the treasury multisig responsible for upgrades and important system parameters would be inaccessible.